Frequently Asked Questions

 Can I bring a lawyer to my hearing?

-The University's procedures allow students to bring a University Advocate to any type of hearing, but an attorney may only come to a University Panel Hearing.
+The University's procedures allow students to bring a University Adviser to any type of hearing, but an attorney may only come to a University Panel Hearing.
 However, students are expected to speak for themselves at hearings.
-Attorneys are permitted to communicate at hearings only with the individuals they represent and may not speak on behalf of a student or address the hearing body.
+Attorneys are permitted to communicate at Panel Hearings only with the individuals they represent and may not speak on behalf of a student or address the hearing body.

 What documents are used during my hearing?

 Documents that can be used at a student's hearing (Panel or Administrative) would detail the alleged incident.
 These documents include, but are not limited to the following: Police Reports; Incident Reports; Title IX reports; Witness Statements; reports on building entry/meal plan use/etc...; and Academic Dishonesty reports.
 Only documents for the student's official conduct file are kept after the process.
 All other documents or copies of documents already in the student's file will be destroyed.
 During Panel Hearings, all notes taken by participants will be destroyed at the conclusion of the hearing.